MatousK/EncounterGenerationRPG/README.md

 Magic Spells Sound Effects: https://assetstore.unity.com/packages/audio/sound-fx/magic-spells-sound-effects-114628

+LITE - Fantasy - Headstrong Archer Character Voice Sound Pack: https://bobfeeservo.itch.io/lite-fantasy-headstrong-archer-character-voice-sound-pack
+This pack is not from the Asset Store.
+It provides the ranger voice and is more difficult to install.
+In Assets\Sounds\Voices\Ranger you will find .meta files corresponding to the audio files.
+You will have to find the corresponding .wav files in the voice pack and copy them next to the .meta files.

 # Documentation
 I feel that thorough documentation of the algorithm would be reduntant.
 Once my thesis is available online, I will add a link to it.